 - Adaptation Name Change: Named Suicide Squad in the comic books and most media, but this was changed for copyright reasons (see Writing Around Trademarks below).

 - Badass Normal: This incarnation of the Suicide Squad contains no super powered beings, with all of its members being just really skilled in certain areas.
-That is until Cheetah joined the team.
+The only exceptions are Cheetah and Ricardo Diaz.

 - Boxed Crook: They were offered shorter sentences in exchange for their services.

 - Explosive Leash: Just in case anyone tries to escape.

 - Long Bus Trip: Due to the release of Suicide Squad (2016) film they were forced to take a lengthy absence due to Executive Meddling.
 Though they were finally able to return in Season 7 via a name change.